yoshi-city/PHP-Server-Status/README.md

 # PHP-Server-Status
 Adds a server status to your website, as featured on https://yoshi.city/servers.php

-Saves results to a cache file to avoid querying servers too often, individually configurable with the interval parameter.
+Saves queries to a cache file to avoid pinging servers too often.

-Displays results as a table.

-# Usage

-1. Include phpss/PHPNetworkStatus.class.php
-2. Create new instance of PHPNetworkStatus
-3. Call GetStatus() function and echo it to the page, this can be done as many time as you like
+You can operate runstatistics.php as a cronjob to record server availabilty at set intervals and use showstats.php to display that data in a nice format.
+It is similar to the GitHub status page, but a lot simpler.

 # Code example

-See example.php for full code examples and required parameters
+See example.php for full code examples and required parameters.

+If you have any questions I would be happy to help.